Written by Pradeep

 In This Article

 As per studies, problems with the fetal chromosomes causing abnormal development of the fetus, are responsible for about 50 percent of early miscarriages.
 As against a common myth, miscarriages do not occur due to problems inherited by the parents.
 However, poorly treated diabetes and uterine problems could lead to a miscarriage.

 Reportedly, about 15-20 percent of pregnancies are miscarried in the first seven weeks.
 However, many women miscarry without any knowledge of their pregnancies, and hence the actual miscarriage rate could be much higher.

-Once you ascertain the facts and chances of getting pregnant after a loss of pregnancy, you may try to conceive again.
+Once you ascertain the facts and chances of getting pregnant after a pregnancy loss, you may try to conceive again.
 Commonly, doctors recommend that you wait for at least three months before you decide to try to conceive again.
 Alternatively, some doctors recommend waiting out one menstrual cycle before trying to conceive.
 This stems from conventional wisdom which suggests that the endometrial lining needs to become strong and healthy again.
-Also, doctors advise against having an intercourse for two weeks after a miscarriage to avoid chances of an infection.
+Also, doctors advise against having intercourse for two weeks after a miscarriage to avoid chances of an infection.

-Understanding the emotional and psychological needs of your partner and giving each other enough time to heal are crucial factors while making that important decision again.
+Understanding the emotional and psychological needs of your partner and giving each other enough time to heal are crucial factors when making that important decision again.
 Being emotionally ready is key here.

 Once you have decided to try to conceive again, there are certain simple things that you can do to improve your chances of getting pregnant:

 Having suffered a miscarriage once, you are surely concerned about the next pregnancy and carrying your baby to term.
 To allay all fears, it is best to talk to a healthcare provider about them.
 You can also follow certain basics to improve the chances of a healthy pregnancy and ensure a live birth after full term: